 Not only are cyber attacks costly for construction companies’ bottom line, but there is also the risk of liability to others.
 For instance, construction firms have access to sensitive information that hackers find valuable including intellectual property, building blueprints, and proprietary assets of their clients.
 They also have access to clients corporate banking and financial account information – which are prime targets for cyber-attacks.
 Therefore, in the event of a social engineered or ransomware attack, not only is a construction company’s sensitive information at risk, but so are the clients.
 This can have damaging effects to a construction firm’s reputation, as well as potentially result in legal battles for noncompliance.
 In addition to prioritizing cybersecurity, it’s extremely important for construction companies to be aware of the liabilities, fines and penalties that exist in the event of an attack – all of which are difficult for a firm to recover from.

 So, what can construction companies do to reduce cybersecurity risks?
 First and foremost, firms should evaluate their current cybersecurity practices and fully acknowledge if their business would be able to recover from an attack and remain competitive.
 Businesses will need to establish policies and training to begin reducing risks immediately.
 Companies will also need to determine if they have the capabilities to monitor systems for inappropriate use and potential security threats that may arise.
 Documented formal policies need to be written and communicated in the event of an attack or audit.
 Additionally, employee training is a critical aspect to successful cybersecurity practices.
 On-going practice of identifying phishing attempts can save organizations from costly cyber-attacks.
-While these suggestions provide a high-level start, it may be necessary to consult a cybersecurity expert to improve IT security infrastructure.
+While these suggestions provide a high-level start, it may be necessary to consult a cybersecurity expert to improve your IT security infrastructure.

 As cyber criminals continue to advance and evolve their methods of attacking, it’s of utmost importance for the construction industry to keep up.
 Don’t let your firm fall victim to a costly cyber-attack because you lack the proper IT security procedures and practices.
 If you’re looking for a trusted partner in cybersecurity to protect your company from cybersecurity breaches, reach out to Business Information Group today.